Drug Abuse in the Workplace

 Recreational drugs and their side effects

-There are some things a manager or owner can do to fight the drug and alcohol problem in the workplace.
-Institute a drug policy for the company, and enforce it.
+There are some things a manager or owner can do to fight the drug and alcohol abuse problem in the workplace.
+Institute a drug policy for the company with background checks, and enforce it.
 Have drug testing as part of the hiring process.
 Make sure everyone knows that the consequences will be severe if drugs are found on the premises or on an individual.
 Educate your managers and employees on the dangers of drugs -- both physically and professionally.

 If your company has an Employee Assistance Program (EAP), let all employees know it is there for them to use.
 If an EAP is unavailable, help that person find a treatment service or help develop one.